A Brief History

 Drugs, medicines and other substances that can help or hurt your health must be used responsibly.
 Right off the bat, we can confidently say that there is no benefit to smoking or other use of tobacco.
 Not using tobacco is a key to better health, and if you currently use tobacco in any form, get help to stop using it or it will almost assuredly either kill you or reduce your level of health.
 Vaping is not a healthy alternative!
 Not enough study has applied to vaping yet to totally condemn the practice as we have with tobacco, but we strongly suspect evidence will come out of studies that show how bad vaping is for you.
 Alcohol is another story.
 Some studies have shown beer and red wine may actually help your overall health in moderate quantities.
 Obviously, getting drunk is not healthy and can lead to serious health problems or accidents, including falls and automobile accidents.
 Liver cancer, mouth and esophageal cancer and cirrhosis can result from alcohol abuse.
 (Plus, you may wake up next to someone you would rather not wake up next to!)
 Misuse of illegal or prescription drugs is likewise problematic for your health.
 On the other hand, you must be quite precise when taking your prescription medications to gain the maximum benefit from those drugs and avoiding complications from irregular and inconsistent use.
 Using those little plastic boxes with days and times marked on them are a good way of keeping track of taking your prescriptions without missing a dose or accidentally doubling up a dose.
 We implore you to take this factor seriously as messing up on your prescriptions can be highly dangerous.

-Questions for Students (and others): Do you have any New Year’s resolutions?
+Question for students (and subscribers): Do you have any New Year’s resolutions?
 Have you tried any of the techniques mentioned above?
 How would you go about improving your health?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!